gemini-hlsw/observe/deploy/scripts/README.md

-Place this files on the servers and create a `site` file that contains one of the following: staging-gn staging-gs production-gn production-gs
+- Place these files on `~/observe` in each server.
+- Set the site tag in `config.sh`.